learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-lab-content.md

 ## Instructions

 Lab instructions should err on the side of overly-specific.
-The worst thing in the world is having a student confused and struggling with material because the instructions are unclear.
+The worst thing in the world is to have a student confused and struggling with material because the instructions are unclear.
 We would rather give the student more instructions and risk annoyance over too much reading, than too little.
 If you need a student to create a database table, tell them exactly what columns the table should have.
 They shouldn't have to guess.
-It's not giving it away to tell them what to build; they still have to figure out the **how**.
+It's not giving it away to tell them what to build; they still have to figure out **how** to build it.

 Instructions should be written in order of how to solve the problem.
 Really big labs or labs that cover complex topics can feel really overwhelming.
-Students learn the patterns of how to approach problems by reading instructions in the order in which they should tackle the problem.
+Students learn the patterns of how to approach larger projects by reading instructions in the order in which they should tackle the problem.

 ## Solution Branch